A Roaring Adventure

 A Roaring Adventure is a 1925 American silent Western film directed by Clifford Smith and starring Jack Hoxie, Mary McAllister and Marin Sais.

 Plot

-As described in a review in a film magazine, Duffy Burns (Hoxie), easterner since college days, visits his father in the cattle country and learns that rustlers are depleting the stock.
-He obtains employment on his father's ranch without disclosing his identity, and falls in love with Gloria Carpenter (McAllister), daughter of one of the thieves.
-In league with him is Katherine Dodd (Sais), a widow he has befriended, and Gloria cannot understand their friendship.
-Duffy and a shriff's posse frustrate the thieves attempt to "clean up," Gloria's father reforms, and Duffy wins the affections of the young woman.
+As described in a review in a film magazine, Duffy Burns, easterner since college days, visits his father in the cattle country and learns that rustlers are depleting the stock.
+He obtains employment on his father's ranch without disclosing his identity, and falls in love with Gloria Carpenter, daughter of one of the thieves.
+In league with him is Katherine Dodd, a widow he has befriended, and Gloria cannot understand their friendship.
+Duffy and a sheriff's posse frustrate the thieves attempt to "clean up," Gloria's father reforms, and Duffy wins the affections of the young woman.

 Preservation

 With no prints of A Roaring Adventure located in any film archives, it is a lost film.